LiteLDev/LeviLamina/docs/en_US/README.md

 ## ⛳ Development guide and API documentation of C++ Plugin

 Using `C++` to develop LiteLoader plugin can realize your creative idea.

-But the documentation is still writing.
+👉[Click here](https://cpp.docs.litebds.com/en/)👈 to read the documentation.
 <br>

 ## 🎯 Development guide and API documentation of Scirpt Plugin